 Professor Andrew Law

-Professor Law is the Head of Department of Psychiatry at the Royal College of Surgeons in Ireland School of Medicine (at Perdana University) in Malaysia.
-He received trainings in medicine at St. Louis University and psychiatry at the University of Toronto.
+Professor Law is the Head of Department of Psychiatry at the Royal College of Surgeons in Ireland & University College Dublin (Malaysia Campus).
+He studied medicine at Saint Louis University in the US and trained in psychiatry at the University of Toronto.
 He has also obtained higher degrees from the University of Cambridge and McGill University in cardiovascular physiology and neuroscience, respectively.
 He is a Fellow of the Royal College of Physicians and Surgeons of Canada, American Psychiatric Association, and the Royal College of Physicians of Edinburgh.

 With a special expertise in managing cognitive disorders, most of my patients are elderly, afflicted with various types of dementia.
 I also see adult patients with depression, anxiety, and other neuropsychiatric presentations.